 Your safety abroad starts with your own honest assessment of your health and safety needs, and careful consideration of the political situation and living conditions in your prospective host country.

 - If you have a chronic or recurring health condition (including a learning disability or other condition for which you receive accommodations here), discuss your needs in advance with your health care providers, your family, the staff in the McCulloch Center, AccessAbility Services, and potential host programs/universities.
-Not all locations will be able to accommodate all needs, and you should take local conditions into account before deciding where to study.
+Not all locations will be able to accommodate all needs, and you should take local conditions into account before deciding where to travel.

 - If you take medication, research how you will obtain it abroad.
 In many cases, the MHC Health Center or your health care provider can help you obtain a supply sufficient for your stay.
 However, some countries have restrictions on what medications can be brought into the country, and some common medications here are not permitted in some places.
 Talk with your health care provider, talk to programs, check with AIG Travel Guard, and check the Students Abroad website on the U.S. State Department website for information.